Tarakasi: Technique

 The filigree artists work with an alloy of 90% or more pure silver.
 First, the lump of silver is placed into a small clay pot and the two are put into a bucket full of hot coals.
-The temperature is regulated through a bellows that is hand operated by a crank.
+The temperature is regulated by a hand-operated crank that operates a bellows.

-The melting process takes about ten minutes and then the silver is poured into a small, rod-like mold and cooled by submerging the rod in water.
+The melting process takes about ten minutes, and then the silver is poured into a small, rod-like mould and cooled by submerging the rod in water.
 It is then placed into a machine that will press the rod into a long, thin wire.
 This tedious and physically demanding process had been done traditionally by hand and took two men to turn the crank.

-Once the silver is pressed into a flat, workable wire, the wire itself can first be hand carved with intricate designs or immediately smoldered by a small kerosene fire, with one artist directing the small flame with a tube held in his mouth into which he can blow.
-This process makes it easier for the artisan to mold the wire into the desired frame for the piece before it is cooled.
-Next the wires are strung together and twisted and shaped into a design by the artist's precise fingers.
+Once the silver is pressed into a flat, workable wire, the wire itself can first be hand-carved with intricate designs or immediately smouldered by a small kerosene fire, with one artist directing the small flame with a tube held in his mouth, into which he can blow.
+This process makes it easier for the artisan to mould the wire into the desired frame for the piece before it is cooled.
+Next, the wires are strung together and twisted and shaped into a design by the artist's precise fingers.
 Soldering is done by placing the piece into a mixture of borax powder and water, sprinkling soldering powder on it, and then placing it once again under the small flame.
-This insures that the detail of the design will stay intact.
+This ensures that the details of the design will stay intact.

 Once this is done, the artist will take the warm piece and shape it into an ornament.
 Techniques such as granulation, snow glazing and casting are used in innovative ways to heighten the effect.
-Artisan Jagdish Mishra, speaking of the techniques employed says, "The tastes of the customers keep changing and artists must be up to date with to keep up with emerging trends".
-Such new methods and experimentation are increasingly being employed to produce highly polished and refined artifacts in keeping with the demands of customers.
+Artisan Jagdish Mishra, speaking of the techniques employed, says, "The tastes of the customers keep changing and artists must be up to date to keep up with emerging trends".
+Such new methods and experimentation are increasingly being employed to produce highly polished and refined artefacts in keeping with the demands of customers.
 Platinum polishing is done to give a more lasting shine, whereas fusion of silver and brass or other materials is done to create interesting effects.

 Tradition

 Forms of animals, birds, flowers and even miniature handbags and other souvenirs are made in Tarakasi work.
-The Konark Chakra and temple are great favourites as mementos.
+The Konark Chakra and temple are great favourites as mementoes.
 Scenes from the Mahabharata, in particular the still from the Bhagavad Gita depicting the chariot of Arjuna driven by Lord Krishna are quite popular.
-Over the years various famous monuments like the Taj Mahal, Eiffel Tower, and others have been made, garnering accolades from admirers of fine arts.
+Over the years, various famous monuments like the Taj Mahal, Eiffel Tower, and others have been made, garnering accolades from admirers of fine arts.

-The filigree jewelry is particularly rich in patterns.
-In Odisha, the stress is on arm jewellery, necklaces, toe rings and especially anklets, which are a great favorite.
+The filigree jewellery is particularly rich in patterns.
+In Odisha, the stress is on arm jewellery, necklaces, toe rings and especially anklets, which are a great favourite.
 They are considered auspicious as well.
-Intricate anklets, combining use of semi-precious stones are greatly preferred.
+Intricate anklets, combining the use of semi-precious stones, are greatly preferred.